Zero-Down-Time/KubeZero/README.md

 # Components

 ## OS
-- all compute nodes are running on Alpine V3.21
+- all compute nodes are running on Alpine V3.22
-- 1 or 2 GB encrypted root file system
+- 2 GB encrypted root file system
 - no external dependencies at boot time, apart from container registries
 - focused on security and minimal footprint